Esophageal stricture: Causes

 It can be caused by or associated with gastroesophageal reflux disease, esophagitis, a dysfunctional lower esophageal sphincter, disordered motility, lye ingestion, or a hiatal hernia.
 Strictures can form after esophageal surgery and other treatments such as laser therapy or photodynamic therapy.
 While the area heals, a scar forms, causing the tissue to pull and tighten, leading to difficulty in swallowing.

 Diagnosis

 It can be diagnosed with an X-ray while the patient swallows barium (called a barium study of the esophagus), by a computerized tomography scan, a biopsy, or by an endoscopy.

 Treatment

 If it is caused by esophagitis, in turn caused by an underlying infection, it is commonly treated by treating the infection (typically with antibiotics).
 In order to open the stricture, a surgeon can insert a bougie – a weighted tube used to dilate the constricted areas in the esophagus.
 It can sometimes be treated with other medications.
 For example, an H2 antagonist (e.g. ranitidine) or a proton-pump inhibitor (e.g. omeprazole) can treat underlying acid reflux disease.

 Epidemiology

 Gastroesophageal reflux disease (GERD) affects approximately 40% of adults.
-Strictures occur in 7 to 23% of patients with GERD who are untreated.
+Strictures occur in 7–23% of patients with GERD who are untreated.